Black MEP: 'I have been a victim of police violence'

 This is why the European Parliament will officially vote on Friday (19 June) on a resolution that calls for political recognition and acknowledgement of the structural nature of racism in Europe and for the first time also refers to the US.

-"This [European] Parliament asks to not only speak out loud but also to act so that skin colour is no longer of importance in our society," said the vice-president of the Anti-Racism and Diversity Intergroup (ADRI) Bureau MEP Hilde Vautmans.
+"This [European] Parliament asks to not only speak out loud but also to act so that skin colour is no longer of importance in our society," said the vice-president of the Anti-Racism and Diversity Intergroup (ARDI) Bureau MEP Hilde Vautmans.

 Fellow ADRI MEP Evin Incir said it was crucial to understand "systemic racism does not only mean that there are racists in the system - it means that the system in itself is biased".